haixin-wang/v2fs/v2fs-sgx/README.md

 * * `line 1` of `./Makefile`
 * * `line 21` of `./app/src/lib.rs`
 * * `line 53-55` of `./libsqlite3-sys/build.rs`
-* Put your commands inside a .txt file seperated by `\n`, or you can use our provided test queries at `./cmds/test_wkld.txt`, which contains commands to create a test table and insert some records.
+* Put your commands inside a .txt file seperated by `\n`, or you can use our provided test commands at `./cmds/test_wkld.txt`, which contains commands to create a test table and insert some records.
 * Run `make clean`, then `make`.
 * Run `./target/release/app_executor`.
 The SQLite database and Merkle tree will be generated to MAIN_PATH and MERKLE_PATH, respectively.